 Check out an interactive StoryMap that showcases the future design and highlights what is being constructed.

-Construction started at the end of June 2024 and is expected to be completed in the summer of 2026.
+Construction started at the end of June 2024 and is expected to be completed by the end of 2025.

 - Design Complete – December 2023